awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 To end the session and return to your computer's shell, use the `exit` command\.

-To copy logs and other files from the appliance onto your computer, you can use the `scp` command\.
-The following example copies the AWS IoT job agent log from an appliance to the current directory\.
+To copy logs and other files from the developer kit onto your computer, you can use the `scp` command\.
+The following example copies the AWS IoT job agent log from a developer kit to the current directory\.

 ```
 $ scp me@10.0.0.100:/opt/aws/panorama/iot/jobs_agent.log .